vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       - `=` checks equality
       - `!=` checks inequality
       - `=~` matches regular expression, works only on string parameters
+      - `!~` must not match regular expression, works only on string parameters
       - `>`, `<`, `>=`, `<=` make comparisons between numeric parameters

       In case of parameters with values in bytes, *value* can be given with